syntheit/dan-wt/README.md

-# os-wt
+# dan-wt
-Open-Source Workout Tracker
+Daniel's Workout Tool

+A simple & self-hostable web application to record and graph your workouts.